zmitton/eth-proof/README.md

 Situation
 ---------
 For txproof building and recieptProof building access to leveldb is not required. we find the relevent block and rebuild the trie (which is a small trie on with tx from that single block).
-This is why we can use rpc calls for it, so you just give it a `provider`.
+This is why we can use rpc calls for it, so you need give it an http `provider`.

-For state (accounts, storage, all that stuff) you cant get the proof from rpc calls, because the state trie is a huge trie (>20gb) and there are no RPC calls to get the proof data needed (the data is a bunch of "parent nodes").
+~~For state (accounts, storage, all that stuff) you cant get the proof from rpc calls, because the state trie is a huge trie (>20gb) and there are no RPC calls to get the proof data needed (the data is a bunch of "parent nodes").
 Its very easy to get directly from the levelDB however, and theirfore, we will be making an EIP which can hopefully add RPC support for returning it.
 We can name the methods after standard RPC methods with the word `proof` concatenated on them, and have them take 1 extra `blockHash` param.
-In the meantime, x-relay can run our own custom ethereum servers which support these proof requests.
+In the meantime, x-relay can run our own custom ethereum servers which support these proof requests.~~ no longer true. see update above

 Goals